python/mypy/docs/source/common_issues.rst

 A ``# type: ignore`` comment at the top of a module (before any statements, including imports or docstrings) has the effect of ignoring the entire contents of the module.
+This behaviour can be surprising and result in
+"Module ... has no attribute ... [attr-defined]" errors.

 To only ignore errors, use a top-level ``# mypy: ignore-errors`` comment instead.
 To only ignore errors with a specific error code, use a top-level